isottongloria/Vision-Cognitive-Systems_NST/README.md

 for the Vision and Cognitive systems' course of the Physics of Data Master's Degree at University of Padua.
 In this repository you will find:
 - pdf with Project guidelines
+- Report about the insights of our work
 - Jupyter notebook with the code implementation
 - Folder with content images used as input
 - Folder with style images used as input